shreyshahi/peerStyle/README.md

 peerStyle
 =========

-Style file to generate a peer report
+Style file to generate a peer report.
+Follow the instructions in example_report.tex.